-Do not worry about coming up with a fresh, original, idea for a first vlog post.
+Do not worry about coming up with a fresh, original, ideal for a first vlog post.
 It will be fresh and original by virtue of being yours.
 Besides that, the reason audiences like watching vlogs is because they get to feel a connection with the YouTuber.
 This connection is felt when the YouTuber seems like a real person.
 So; be a real person.
-You do not use gimmicks to introduce yourself to people you might offline in the real world, so do not do it on YouTube.
+You do not use gimmicks to introduce yourself to people who might be offline in the real world, so do not do it on YouTube.

 A good first vlog post is one where you introduce yourself, the topic you will be vlogging about, and explain why you want to vlog about it.
 This is not to say that you should just bluntly state these things and then turn the camera off; explain yourself in detail, and maybe tell a story.
-In later entries you will need to do research and figure out original ways of tackling subjects other people have already vlogged about, but for this first one you can be funny and original just by being yourself.
+In later entries, you will need to do research and figure out original ways of tackling subjects other people have already vlogged about, but for this first one, you can be funny and original just by being yourself.

 3. Plan Ahead

 Some vloggers can just turn their cameras on and start talking, but this is not for everyone.
 Even if this is the type of vlog you want to make eventually you should do some more planning for this first entry.
-Talking to a camera is harder than a lot of people realize before they sit down to record their first video and having already planned out what you want to say can help a lot.
+Talking to a camera is harder than a lot of people realize before they sit down to record their first video and have already planned out what you want to say can help a lot.

 This does not necessarily mean you need to script yourself.
 There are vloggers who feel more comfortable if they write a script, and scripting can be very useful if you are going to be talking about anything technical.
 If you think scripting may be for you then there is no harm in trying it for this first entry.
 You might even try it both ways, with your script and without it, to see which you are more comfortable with.

 Planning can also mean making a rough outline, though.
 You might want to make a list of your key points so that you do not forget any of them and know the order you want to mention them in.
-If you do not think this would help you then planning can also be a completely internal exorcise.
+If you do not think this would help you then planning can also be a completely internal exercise.
 Spend some time thinking about what you want to say and organizing your thoughts in your head before you turn on your camera.

 4. Don’t Panic!